JasonHarder/Victoria-University/README.md

         db/schema.rb -> Changing the schema is done through migrations so lookup migrations with ctrl+f in the section 5             guide.The schema itself describes the SQL tables (which can be accessed with rails c )

         db/migrate -> Refer to this to help you follow any rails conventions that may be needed by looking at previous               migrations , it will also show migrations you've written (code is to be written in the change method).

+                                                        4) Ruby Variables
+    Ruby Variables are important in the backend if you want to keep the functionality alive when it comes to making changes to events or faculty (to start)

-                                                            4) AWS Deployment
+                                                        5) AWS Deployment

         You will need AWS Elastic Beanstalk.
 AWS docs are better than mine will ever be                                             https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3.html is probably the link you'd need , dig around to         ensure you're following instructions for your OS.

         I will add deployment / configuration docs here when it is fully deployed.

-                                                        5) Getting confortable w/Rails.
+                                                        6) Getting confortable w/Rails.

         The guide linked below will teach you all the basics of rails and if you're trying to do something will direct you.
 This is built with the idea of creating a blog with CRUD capabilities.
 It is highly recommended if you have not used        ruby or rails to go through this guide with a fine tooth comb.
 There is also a handy guide here that describes the          rails structure and "what does what" better than I ever would be able to here.